corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/running-a-notary.md

                 for more details.

-## Highly available
+## Crash fault-tolerant (experimental)

-Corda Enterprise provides a highly available notary service implementation backed by a replicated Percona XtraDB cluster.
+Corda provides a prototype [Raft-based](http://atomix.io/) highly available notary implementation.
+You can try it out on our
-                This is the recommended implementation for production networks.
-See [Setting up a HA notary service](running-a-notary-cluster/toctree.md) for detailed setup steps.

-{{< warning >}}
-Upgrading an existing single-node notary to be highly available is currently unsupported.

-{{< /warning >}}
+                [notary demo](https://github.com/corda/corda/tree/release/4/samples/notary-demo) page.
+Note that it has known limitations and is not recommended for production use.

+## Byzantine fault-tolerant (experimental)

+A prototype BFT notary implementation based on [BFT-Smart](https://github.com/bft-smart/library) is available.
+You can
+                try it out on our [notary demo](https://github.com/corda/corda/tree/release/4/samples/notary-demo) page.
+Note that it is still experimental and there is active work ongoing for a production ready solution.
+Additionally, BFT-Smart requires Java serialization which is disabled by default in Corda due to security risks, and it will only work in dev mode where this can be customised.

+We do not recommend using it in any long-running test or production deployments.